 According to Aubry and Hobbs (2011), the PMO's contribution to organizational performance is the result of multiple values that exist within the organization.
 To measure this contribution, the two researchers drew attention to the fact that it is necessary to consider the possible changes that the PMO undergoes to get closer to reality.
-Based on an analysis of four case studies, Aubry et al. (2011) provided an initial examination of the contribution of the PMO to organizational performance using the competing values framework.
-They concluded that a paradox existed, since the results obtained showed that there were oppositions between the two groups of respondents regarding the value of the PMO's contribution to organizational performance.
+Based on an analysis of four case studies, Aubry et al. (2011) provided an initial examination of PMO's contribution to organizational performance using the competing values framework.
+They concluded that a paradox existed since the results obtained showed that there were oppositions between the two groups of respondents regarding the value of the PMO's contribution to organizational performance.
 The same approach was applied one year later where the PMO seemed to be an interesting transition towards supporting changes and contributing to organizational performance (Lavoie-Tremblay et al., 2012).
 This can be explained probably by the changes found in the context of the PMO that make the assessment of its contribution to organizational performance also change over time (Cunha & Moura, 2014).

-By using the transition process model, Aubry (2015) attempted to explore the relationship that may exist between the factors promoting PMO change and performance improvement.
+Using the transition process model, Aubry (2015) attempted to explore the relationship that may exist between the factors promoting PMO change and performance improvement.
 The model adopted in this research was able to explain between 33% and 47% of the observed performance improvement within organizations.
-Aubry (2015) also provided strong arguments, justifying the need for consideration and implementation of a change management plan to ensure better project performance and consequently better organizational performance.
+Aubry (2015) also provided strong arguments, justifying the need to consider and implement a change management plan to ensure better project performance and, consequently, better organizational performance.

-For their part Kutsch et al. (2015) used the BSC approach to assess the PMO's contribution to improving organizational performance.
+For their part, Kutsch et al. (2015) used the BSC approach to assess the PMO's contribution to improving organizational performance.
 They used four main perspectives in their assessment approach: (1) The project value perspective, (2) The "user" perspective, (3) The internal process perspective, and (4) The learning and innovation perspective.
 The BSC approach has allowed researchers to have a contextual view of the PMO through the application of the strategic map, which provides a synthetic view of the different implications and contributions of the PMO within the organization.

 Indeed, Kutsch et al. (2015) concluded that the PMO through its services actively participates in the generation of value within any organization, especially regarding the actors benefiting from its services.
-These conclusions were also validated by Van der Linde and Steyn (2016) by evaluating the effect of the PMO's functions in the creation of value, both within projects and within the organization.
+These findings were also validated by Van der Linde and Steyn (2016) by assessing the effect of the PMO functions in the creation of value, both within projects and within the organization.
 To do so, both researchers assumed the existence of a set of effects created by the PMO and adding value to the organization, a value that can be positive or negative and that influences the organization's performance.
 The two researchers made a comparison before and after the implementation of the PMO and found that there was a clear improvement in project management that impact the overall performance of the organization.

 On the other hand, perfect management of the PMO should be guaranteed to reach an improvement in organizational performance (Spalek, 2013), especially in terms of knowledge management and communication (Müller et al., 2013).
-Also, the operationalization of the PMO and its direct involvement in the resolution of issues can lead to the improvement of initiatives management and thus the improvement of organizational performance (Spalek, 2013; Sandhu et al., 2019).
+Also, the operationalization of the PMO and its direct involvement in problem-solving can lead to improved management of initiatives and thus to improved organizational performance (Spalek, 2013; Sandhu et al., 2019).